OpenZeppelin/cairo-contracts/docs/Account.md

 This is the only external entrypoint to interact with the Account contract.
 It:

-1. Confirms that the Account has been initialized
-2. Takes the input and builds a [Message](#message-format) with it
+1. Takes the input and builds a [Message](#message-format) with it
-3. Validates the transaction signature matches the message (including the nonce)
+2. Validates the transaction signature matches the message (including the nonce)
-4. Increments the nonce
+3. Increments the nonce
-5. Calls the target contract with the intended function selector and calldata parameters
+4. Calls the target contract with the intended function selector and calldata parameters
-6. Forwards the contract call response data as return value
+5. Forwards the contract call response data as return value

 ##### Parameters:
 ```